B2B SaaS Meta Ads Attribution: A Step-by-Step Guide for 2026

 2. Install the Meta Pixel and Conversions API

 Proper Meta pixel implementation tracks browser-side events while CAPI sends server-side events directly to Meta.
 Both are required for accurate tracking in a post-iOS environment.
-The pixel alone is not enough anymore.
+25–30% of web users run ad blockers that prevent pixel fires entirely, so the pixel alone is not enough anymore.

 3. Standardize UTM Parameters Across Every Campaign